 Located a short 15-minute walk from town, the station is also home to the Fausto Llerena tortoise breeding center.
 A visit to these facilities walks you through the different stages of Galapagos tortoise growth, from baby hatchling to adulthood.
 This center plays a vital role in the protection and conservation of the giant tortoise.
 Baby tortoises are under threat in the wild from invasive introduced species like dogs, cats, goats, and pigs, so the breeding center gives them a helping hand.
 By gathering up tortoise eggs and incubating them at the center, baby tortoises have a protected start to life.
 Once they grow large enough to fend for themselves they are reintroduced to the wild.
 Given that 6 of the 12 remaining Galapagos tortoise species are listed as critically endangered, the conservation work carried out by the breeding center gives new hope to avoid species extinction.

 CDRS and the Galapagos National Park have successfully reintroduced giant tortoises to islands whose populations have been rendered extinct including Floreana and Santa Fe.
 Other parts of the tour explain the natural history of the islands and the work that CDR is doing around the archipelago.

-Another site very close to town, Las Grietas is the best swimming hole on Santa Cruz island.
+Another site very close to Puerto Ayora town, Las Grietas is the best swimming hole on Santa Cruz island.
 Three crystal clear pools lie sandwiched in a crevasse between high volcanic walls.
 Locals and tourists alike flock here to cool off while enjoying the spectacular views.
-Whether swimming, snorkeling or cliff diving, Las Grietas is a wonderful spot to wile away a few relaxing hours!
+Whether swimming, snorkeling, or cliff diving, Las Grietas is a wonderful spot to while away a few relaxing hours!